Terms used:

 Age: Skaters must not have reached the age of 15 and at least 75% of the skaters must not have reached the age of 13 before July 1 preceding the competition

-• Pivoting element – block or line (must be in two parallel lines)
+- Pivoting element – block or line (must be in two parallel lines), must be different shape from linear/rotating element

-• Traveling element – must include circle shape
+- Traveling element – must include wheel shape

 All elements and additional features called to a maximum of level 2 with the exception of the Move Element called to a maximum of level 1